Diamante-Smith/osticket-prereqs/README.md

 - In the scenario, we wait for some hrs for the customer to reach back out to us, then we take lunch as time rolls on, and then Ken calls back, he restarted the computer, and everything is working again with no issues

-- For the description reply, we make a note saying "customer states that a restart fixed the issue, closing out ticket."
+- For the description reply, we make a note saying "Customer states that a restart fixed the issue, closing out the ticket."

 - Then click "Post Reply"